Human Factors and Human-Computer Interaction

 Course Requirements for Provisional Admission to Master's Candidacy

-The following are required before you can defend your master's thesis.
+Required before you can defend your Master's thesis:

-2. Two of the four additional courses listed above
+2. At least 2 of the 4 additional courses listed above.

 Doctoral Course Requirements